 Retirement is supposed to be a time to enjoy the fruits from decades of labor, but managing your health care can feel like a whole new job.

 And it’s not a simple one.
-The current official guide to Medicare, the federal health insurance program primarily reserved for folks age 65 and older, clocks in at 120 pages.
+The current official guide to Medicare, the federal health insurance program primarily reserved for folks age 65 and older, clocks in at some 120 pages.

 Unfortunately, it’s easy to make Medicare mistakes.
 At best, they can cost you extra cash.
 At worst, they could leave you with a gap in coverage.